 ~ This post contains PR products ~

 If you follow me on Instagram, you’ll know that my rental kitchen makeover has been a hot topic for a little while now.
 But all in all, it’s been all talk no action.
 With renting, there can be certain holdups when it comes to making over a space, such as discussing whether you can paint walls or change fittings.
-But, I’m SO pleased to say that the revamp is ready to get underway.
+But, I’m SO pleased to say that with the Tiktok likes for my profile keeps on increasing, the revamp is ready to get underway.
 So, today I thought I’d share some photos of what we’re working with, along with a mood board of the things I have in mind for the space.

 For the past 5 years, our kitchen has been painted green.
 It’s been this colour for years and our landlord loves it, so we haven’t been allowed to make any changes to it.
 Wall colour can have a massive impact on the feel of a space, especially when it’s something that isn’t to your taste.
 With the green walls, dark worktops, silver hardware, white cabinets and grey floor, the space could feel cold and just not as inviting as I wanted it to be.
 I explained to my landlord that we wanted to make the space feel warmer and brighter and after some discussion agreed we could paint it (insert me running around in glee looking at all of the paint charts I could get my mitts on).